View Screen Reader-Friendly Version

 Bromley Children and Families Hub

-All the information for professionals working with children and families in Bromley is available on the Bromley Safeguarding Children board website.
+All the information for professionals working with children and families in Bromley is available on the Bromley Safeguarding Children Partnership website.

 Immediate Advice and Support Available to Your Education Setting

-The Team Around Every School Framework is available through the link below, please download the attachment and find the relevant information to your education setting.
+The Team Around Every School Framework is available to download.
 For particular Mental Health concerns, please refer to your CWS contact (Bromley Community Wellbeing Service)

 Eating Disorders